Buying a Horse and The Pre-Purchase Exam

 A few more thoughts about horse shopping

 - Understand your legal rights when you are shopping for a horse.
-Have a lawyer who doesn’t represent the buyer look over the bill of sale and any other documents.
+Have a lawyer who doesn’t represent the buyer review the bill of sale and other documents.

 - Don’t pay cash!
 There’s no way to track payments should something in the sale go sideways.